• About Us

 Ford’s main focus of study was on how the Maya built their homes and fed the large population when they had no beasts of burden, only stone tools, and had few domesticated animals.

-With all these supposed agricultural deficiencies, the Maya still had to feed an exploding population, so they took a different direction to the fledgling civilizations in the Fertile Crescent in the Old World, and started modifying the jungle around them to support their cities—a symbiotic relationship between forest and mankind.
+With all these supposed agricultural deficiencies, the Maya still had to feed an exploding population, so they took a different direction to the fledgling civilizations in the Fertile Crescent in the Old World and started modifying the jungle around them to support their cities—a symbiotic relationship between forest and humankind.

 Forest Gardens